Word of mouth marketing isn’t just about getting customers to talk about your brand. It’s about turning your customer into a raving fan.

 If you’re on the fence about whether or not to try increasing your word of mouth marketing, these benefits will help you consider trying it out.

-Why is word of mouth important?
+There are many benefits of word of mouth marketing but why is it so important?
 Well, according to SDL, about more than half of all consumers (58%) share their positive experiences with a company on social media.

 What does this mean?
 It means that after buying from your store or interacting with your brand, your customers are engaging in word of mouth promotion online.